 A diabetic eye exam is a detailed evaluation of the health of your retina (the inside layer of your eye) and other parts of the eye that can be affected by diabetes.

 Diabetic retinopathy, a leading cause of blindness among American adults, occurs when blood vessels inside the eye start to leak.
 Left untreated, the leakages worsen over time and lead to varying levels of blindness.
 Early detection and treatment can often save part or all of your eyesight.
 This is why your diabetic eye exam is so important and should never be missed!

 To ensure that proper management of your diabetes is communicated with all providers involved in your care, Dr. Augustino will send a report your primary care doctor or endocrinologist after your diabetic eye exam.
 You are our top priority!

 Dry eye is a condition in which a person doesn't have enough quality tears to lubricate and nourish the eye.
 Tears are necessary for maintaining the health of the front surface of the eye and for providing clear vision.

 People with dry eyes may experience irritated, gritty, scratchy or burning eyes; a feeling of something in their eyes; excess watering; and blurred vision, amongst other things.

 Treatments aim to restore or maintain the normal amount of tears in the eye to minimize dryness and related discomfort and to maintain eye health.

 Dry Eye Disease

 Dr. Augustino is the Owner and Optometrist at Oak City Vision Center.
-She is a Board Certified Optometrist licensed in the states of North Carolina and New York.
+She is an Optometrist licensed in the states of North Carolina and New York.